Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 He died of wounds near the battlefield, at Smoketown, nearly two weeks later on 30 September 1862.

-Basic information from Davis1, which lists him as killed in action.
-Death details from a casualty list from Dr. Letterman, Medical Director, Army of the Potomac as printed in the New York Times on 12 October 1862.
+Service information from Davis,1 who has him killed in action, and Simpson.2 Death details from a casualty list from Dr. Letterman, Medical Director, Army of the Potomac as printed in the New York Times on 12 October 1862.
 Quote above from Nicholas Roland's post Texans at Antietam on the Not Even Past blog from UT Austin.